Table of contents

 Public keys must be in DER or BIN format.
 Separate each with a comma ( , ).
 For details on command usage and the API, see the Google Cloud Platform documentation.

-Include all valid existing Secure Boot keys when you enter this command.
-This command overwrites all existing keys.
+You need to include all valid existing Secure Boot keys when you enter the preceding command, as it overwrites all existing keys.
 If you do not include them, they will be deleted and their kernel modules will not load.

 4. Use the customized image to create a new instance with Secure Boot enabled.

-5. Verify that the keys are successfully enrolled:
+5. Execute the following command to verify that the keys have been successfully enrolled:

 grep 'Trend' /proc/keys

-Enroll a Secure Boot key for VMware vSphere or physical computers
+Enroll a Secure Boot key for VMware vSphere platform

 1. Download the required CA certificates and Trend Micro public keys for Secure Boot.

-For example, on Red Hat Enterprise Linux, enter the command:
+On Red Hat Enterprise Linux, enter the following command:

 yum install mokutil